-For a comprehensive guide to 2017 taxes, get a copy of the U.S. Master Tax Guide.
-In addition to its coverage of the taxation of trusts and estates, it covers taxation of individuals, corporations, partnerships, charitable organizations, nonprofits, and private foundations.The U.S. Master Tax Guide (2017) is the ultimate tax reference guide, featuring tax rates, helpful checklists, due dates for filing returns, and information on new tax legislation.
+For a comprehensive guide to 2017 taxes, get a copy of The U.S. Master Tax Guide by CCH Tax Law Editors.
+In addition to its coverage of the taxation of trusts and estates, it covers taxation of individuals, corporations, partnerships, charitable organizations, nonprofits, and private foundations.The U.S. Master Tax Guide (2017) by CCH Tax Law Editors is the ultimate tax reference guide, featuring tax rates, helpful checklists, due dates for filing returns, and information on new tax legislation.
 This guide also covers estate, gift, and generation skipping tax, as well as taxation of IRAs, 401Ks, other retirement accounts, charitable contributions, capital gains, community property, college savings plans, and much more.Whether you need information about filing tax returns for the deceased or for a trust, using charitable giving to reduce taxes, or a general tax issue, the U.S. Master Tax Guide is the preferred guide.
 Note, if you only need information on federal estate taxes, gift taxes, and generation skipping transfer taxes, the U.S. Master Estate and Gift Tax Guide provides more in depth coverage of these issues and provides guidance on relevant tax forms.

 Taxation of Estates, Gifts, and Trusts